IAFPD Primary Certificate in Stress Management

 The trainer is Professor Stephen Palmer, Dr Siobhain O’Riordan or Nick Edgerton.

-International Stress Management Association (ISMA) is a charity and professional membership body.
-Successful completion of this course fulfils the training component for Professional Level Membership of ISMA UK.
+International Stress Management Association (ISMA) is a charity and the leading professional membership body for personal and workplace stress management for over 30 years.
+Successful completion of this course fulfils the level of study required to comply with the guidelines for Professional Level Membership of ISMA UK.
 More details.